 Beijing’s Unbeatable Strengths

 First, a President who knows exactly what he’s doing.
-Donald Drumpf (as I’d like to call him) would be an international incident if he managed to dupe voters into his (p)residency at 1600 Penn Ave, but Xi Jinping is the exact opposite.
+Donald Drumpf (as I’d like to call him) would be an international incident if he managed to dupe voters into his (p)residency at 1600 Penn Ave, but the Chinese President is the exact opposite.
 He started by improving infrastructure for the farmlands — even during Mao’s disastrous Cultural Revolution.
 He’s been in office everywhere from counties to metropolises.
 You don’t have to agree with every last policy he’s promulgated, but at least he’s far more apt to rule than Drumpf.
 His late-2013 policies and the new 13th Five-Year Plan are probably the best policies I’ve seen in 15-20 years: we finally dumped the One-Kid Policy, Chinese citizens get more overseas destinations visa-free, and nobody in office dares to be corrupt any more.
 In Switzerland, we haven’t had a solid leader since the era of maybe Adolf Ogi (sorry, Herr Blocher).
 Sommarauga had a hellish job talking to Berlaymont over “freedom of movement”.
 The SVP’s Mad Shout Outs in Bern threatens the stability and consensus politics that make Switzerland what it is: a stable direct democracy.
-No leader is perfect (not even those that north Korean propaganda might tend to think are “immortal”), but for any and all of his shortcomings, Xi’s keeping the lid on China in this increasingly unstable world, and I’m always one to give credit where due.
+No leader is perfect (not even those that north Korean propaganda might tend to think are “immortal”), but for any and all of his shortcomings, the current administration is keeping the lid on China in this increasingly unstable world, and I’m always one to give credit where due.

 Second, incredible vibrancy across China.
 I took a photo of the London skyline outside of Aldgate tube station in late 2014, and repeated the same in late 2015.
 Almost no change.
 Just try this in Beijing or Shanghai.
 And I mean — not just in central Beijing, but also in the suburbs, such as Wangjing (which is where you pass on your way from the airport near Shunyi).
 I’ve been on a great many trips across the Chinese capital: if you put a microphone to me as I drove by, your taped would be wiped clean, since it’d be full of gasps and expletives that would scare even the likes of George Carlin.
 The country is growing like mad.
 And I mean that in the sense that we’re not building Potemkin villages: I’ve seen new skyscrapers with people living in them — loads of them.